How to enable Two-factor authentication (2FA) for the CubeBackup console login.

 - Log (or SSH) into your backup server.

-Open the configuration file config.toml using a text editor.
+Open the configuration file <installation directory>\etc\config.toml on the backup server using a text editor.

-On Windows, the installation directory is located at C:\Program Files\CubeBackup4 by default.
+On Windows, the default installation directory is located at C:\Program Files\CubeBackup365.

-On Linux, the installation directory is located at /opt/cubebackup by default.
+On Linux, the default installation directory is located at /opt/cubebackup365.